codeforamerica/courtbot/README.md

 npm install
 ```

 Define a new PostgreSQL user account, give it a password.
-You might have to create a postgres account for yourself first with superuser permissions if you don't have one already.
+You might have to create a postgres account for yourself first with superuser permissions if you don't have one already, or use sudo -u postgres before these commands.

 ```
 createuser courtbot --pwprompt